Poonjar: Palani Hills

 The Palani hills were also part of the Poonjar kingdom.
 In July 1877, among other leases, Kerala Varma Raja, then chief of the royal house leased 128,000 acre for 99 years, to a British planter named Thomas Munro.
 This is the famous Kannan Devan Hill Produce Company (KDHP) lease.
 The area under the current Mullaperiyar Dam was part of their jurisdiction.
 Their neighbour to the south, Travancore, whose territorial boundary was Kottarakara, did not dispute the actual control until 1889.
 Travancore finally established their suzerainty by royal proclamation on 24 September 1899, backed by the British.

 Finlays company

-The Kannan Devan lease, not ownership, was passed on to Finlays in the 1930s, and subsequently taken over by TATA Tea Ltd in the 1950s.
-The lease has since expired and the land ownership is in dispute.
+The Kannan Devan Hills lease (not ownership) was transferred to Finlays in the 1930s, and later taken over by Tata Tea (now Kanan Devan Hills Plantations) in the 1950s.
+The lease has since expired, and ownership of the land remains disputed.

 The main revenue for the Poonjar Kingdom was hill and forest produce, and Erattupetta was the commercial center.